 What Qualifications Do You Need for Hospitality Management?

-While some hospitality jobs only require a diploma, earning a higher salary in a higher-level job is best to get a degree.
+While some hospitality jobs only require a diploma, earning a higher salary in a higher-level job is best achieved by getting a degree.
 An associate’s degree offers general education courses with some hospitality subjects covered in the classes.
-Bachelor’s degree, on the other hand, will take 4 years to complete and covers hospitality management, accounting, and finance courses.
+A bachelor’s degree, on the other hand, will take 4 years to complete and covers hospitality management, accounting, and finance courses.
 Most business colleges offer hospitality management courses as part of their curriculum.

-As a hospitality manager, your task is to oversee various departments in your resort or hotel, for example, in housekeeping, concierge, restaurant, spa, budgeting, conferences, reception, maintenance, and guest services.
+As a hospitality manager, your task is to oversee various departments in your resort or hotel, for example, housekeeping, concierge, restaurant, spa, budgeting, conferences, reception, maintenance, and guest services.
 It is your job to ensure everything runs smoothly in all the departments.
-Although your duties will depend on which sector you work, some of your main responsibilities can include the following:
+Although your duties will depend on which sector you work in, some of your main responsibilities can include the following:

 • Monitoring accounts and managing budgets